MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Annotation

-Table~\ref{tab:DistributionBiasClasses} demonstrates that all four platforms exhibit a relatively high ratio of posts classified as Linguistic Bias and Political Bias.
+Since the only difference between the Bias and Humanitarian annotations is the definitions of categories, we also adopt the human-MLLM collaborative framework introduced in Section~\ref{AnnotationMethodoldy} to annotate Bias Classes.
+The prompt is presented in the Appendix Figure~\ref{fig:prompt-human-bias} and the human verification is presented in Section Annotation Consistency.
+Table~\ref{tab:DistributionBiasClasses} reports the distribution of Bias Classes of posts from each social media platform with the largest value in each platform highlights in bold and the second-largest value indicates with underline.
+As illustrated in Table~\ref{tab:DistributionBiasClasses}, the majority of posts are free from defined bias, while a subset of posts exhibits one or multiple types of bias.
+Table~\ref{tab:DistributionBiasClasses} demonstrates that all three platforms exhibit a relatively high ratio of posts classified as Linguistic Bias and Political Bias.
 This trend may be attributed to the strong emotional reactions triggered by hurricane disasters, which often prompt people to express their views in more intense or confrontational language, thus leading to linguistic bias.
 Additionally, posts about government relief efforts often reflect political leanings, especially given the close timing of Hurricanes Helene and Milton and the 2024 U.S. presidential election.
 This overlap in time could exacerbate political discussions and criticisms, further exacerbating the presence of political bias in these posts.